Cotality: History

 Cotality dates back to September 1991, when TRW Real Estate Information Services entered into a partnership with three real estate information service units from Elsevier, the Dutch Publishing company now known as Reed Elsevier.

 In September 1996, the group, then known as TRW Information Systems & Services, split away from its parent company and was renamed Experian.

 In September 1997, majority ownership of Experian's real estate information business was acquired by The First American Corporation, in a partnership with Experian.
 The partnership was called FARES LLC and the new entity began operating under the name First American Real Estate Solutions (RES).

 Also in 1997, Kraig Clark and Steve Schroeder co-founded C&S Marketing in Sacramento, CA. Created to provide fraud prevention and collateral risk management solutions to the mortgage banking industry, the company was later renamed as CoreLogic Systems.

 In October 2003, First American RES acquired Transamerica's property information business, combining its real estate information and analytics businesses.

+In February, 2007, First American Corporation acquired (via merger) CoreLogic Systems, Inc. The transaction was announced and effectively dated around February 5, 2007, when First American's Real Estate Solutions (RES) division merged with CoreLogic Systems, forming what became known as First American CoreLogic.
+This was a majority acquisition, with First American holding control through its FARES LLC subsidiary, while retaining some minority interest for CoreLogic's prior owners (management and TA Associates).

 In March 2007, First American Corporation merged its First American RES subsidiary with CoreLogic Systems, under the FARES LLC subsidiary.
 The division began operating under the name First American CoreLogic.

 In June 2010, CoreLogic, Inc. was established as a standalone business when The First American Corporation split its businesses to create two separate legal entities, CoreLogic, Inc and First American Corporation which provides title and financial services.

 In January 2011, the company acquired Australia-RP Data, a provider of residential and commercial property information in Australia and New Zealand, for $194 million.

 In March 2011, CoreLogic acquired Dorado Network Systems Corp, a San Mateo-CA based cloud application and architecture development company servicing the financial services industry.

 In July 2011, the company sold its CoreLogic India operations to Cognizant, for $50 million.
 As part of the transaction, the companies also announced a five year, $324 million services agreement.

 In January 2013 CoreLogic bought Middletown, CT-based CDS Business mapping, a provider of geospatial hazard reports including distance to coast, flood zones, rating territories, proximity to brush, wind pull eligibility and earthquake information.
 CoreLogic reported it would integrate the business into its existing Spatial Solutions business.

 In April 2013, CoreLogic bought Case-Schiller, the producers of the Case-Shiller home price index, known as one of the most important measures of the health of the housing market.